TheMartianLife/BigDayIn2019/README.md

 Though they contain works of the Public Domain and CC0 origin, the collated presentation materials are licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-Materials contain personal infromation and are provided primarily for audience memebers in attanedance on the day, for people to recap and learn from.
+Materials contain personal information and are provided primarily for audience members in attendance on the day, to recap and learn from.